prestontasoff/ESPM_112L_24/Week_3_files/Week_3.md

 - Last week, as you'll recall, we looked at how to investigate the quality of your reads with [FastQC](https://github.com/s-andrews/FastQC), as well as how to trim your reads based on quality using [Sickle](https://github.com/najoshi/sickle).

 - Since we subset the reads last time due to computational constraints, I've provided two example FastQC reports for you: One pre-trimming and one post-trimming.
 They're stored at`/home/jwestrob/fastqc_output/S3_002_pre_trimming_fastqc.html` and `/home/jwestrob/fastqc_output/S3_002_trimmed_fastqc.html`, and they're both also stored in this github repository.
 Try opening them with your browser and pulling them up side-by-side.
 What are the main differences you see?
 How dramatic is the difference in quality?
+(They shouldn't be terribly different)

 ---